 Video has long been the poster child of digital media.
 Stats such as, “10 billion video views a day on Snapchat,” are sure to get marketers attention.
 But, with so much of it out there, how can marketers ensure they are making videos that will get the results they need?

 Video either produces long-term brand value or short-term sales, but you can’t do it all at once.
 Different types of video are needed.

 The research was carried out by correlating results from IPA Effectiveness case studies with pre-testing of the same ads from Unruly’s archive of thousands of tests.
-Read on for a summary and read the full results to get the whole picture.
+Read on for a summary.

 Topline results suggested that simply ‘making great shareable videos,’ is not enough.
 One of the most striking findings was that video either produces emotional responses associated with long-term brand value or with short-term sales.
 Different types of video are needed to create the different types of emotional response needed for each.